SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

 ```
 They are called in the order shown above.

 Any of them can be overridden, but overriding them with anything other than an empty function is not recommended and is rarely a good idea except for debugging.
 If the peripheral isn't being used and you're desperate for flash (maybe on a small flash DD or EA series parts) these will save a tiny amount of flash.
-Don't override with anything other than an empry function.
+Don't override with anything other than an empty function.
 If you're initializing them differently, do it in setup().

 The timer initialization functions do different things if the timer is used for millis.